tarantool/doc/doc/book/box/atomic.rst

-1. If we issue the query on a remote client, then the **network thread** on the server side receives the query, parses the statement and changes it to a server executable message which has already been checked, and which the server can understand without parsing everything again.
+1. If we issue the query on a remote client, then the **network thread** on the server side receives the query, parses the statement and changes it to a server executable message which has already been checked, and which the server instance can understand without parsing everything again.

-2. The network thread ships this message to the server's **"transaction processor" thread** using a lock-free message bus.
+2. The network thread ships this message to the instance's **"transaction processor" thread** using a lock-free message bus.
    Lua programs execute directly in the transaction processor thread, and do not require parsing and preparation.

-   The server's transaction processor thread uses the primary-key index on field[1] to find the location of the tuple.
+   The instance's transaction processor thread uses the primary-key index on field[1] to find the location of the tuple.
 It determines that the tuple can be updated (not much can go wrong when you're merely changing an unindexed field value to something shorter).